-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 Show)

-policy, the host that served the packument, and the configured guards.
+the policy, the authority that served the packument, and the configured guards.

 This is the policy half of the @dist.tarball@ defence; it never replaces the host